jbenavidez/rag-ai-agent/README.md

  ## Microservices Details
 The system is built using a **microservices architecture**:

-- **RAG-IA-agent-service (Go)** — Handles queries, coordinates embedding retrieval, and orchestrates the AI agent
+- **RAG-IA-Agent-Service (Go)** — Handles queries, coordinates embedding retrieval, and orchestrates the AI agent
 - **Weaviate Database** — Stores and retrieves vector embeddings for semantic search
 - **Ollama (LLaMA 2)** — Generates natural language responses based on context
-- **Wb Application-service** — Small Web-App for testing and interacting with the AI agent
+- **Web-Application-Service** — Small Web-App for testing and interacting with the AI agent

  ## Data source
 The agent’s knowledge comes from   **data.cityofnewyork.us**, with data currently imported via a CSV file.
 This ingestion method is fully flexible—CSV loading can easily be replaced with direct API-based retrieval, since  **data.cityofnewyork.us** provides both CSV exports and a public API for accessing the capital projects information.